Private Peaceful

-Private Peaceful is a novel for older children by British author Michael Morpurgo first published in 2003.
+Private Peaceful is a young adult novel by British author Michael Morpurgo first published in 2003.
 It is about a fictional young soldier called Thomas "Tommo" Peaceful, who is looking back on his life so far and his going to war.
 The story focuses on the harsh realities of English rural life and warfare, and highlights the British Army's practice of executing its own soldiers during the First World War.
 Morpurgo was inspired to write the novel after learning about the around 300 British and Commonwealth soldiers who were shot for crimes like desertion and cowardice.
 The novel helped further the campaign to grant posthumous pardons to the men, which were agreed and implemented by the UK Government in 2006.

 Private Peaceful won the 2004 Red House Children's Book Award and the 2005 Blue Peter Book Award.
 It has been adapted by Simon Reade into a stage play, a radio play and a film.
 The folk trio Coope Boyes and Simpson performed in a concert which featured folk songs and readings from the novel; a live recording called Private Peaceful: The Concert was released in 2006.